 To visually compare the top paths along the time dimension, Anthony switches to the Time-lapsed view.
 In this view, he can quickly gauge the time elapsed between individual channels within a path.

 Anthony drills into the most frequently traveled path in the channel summary for deeper insights.
-He sees an aggregate view of the customer interactions that the top-tier buyers completed in the different channels along their path to purchasing a Sleekfit 1.0.
-He notices that a majority to the customers who traveled this path to purchase began by opening the promotional email with a 10% discount offer.
-Next, they clicked the email link to the product summary page on the website, and then launched the Sleekfit promotional video before making their purchase.
+He sees a total view of the customer interactions that the top-tier buyers completed in the different channels along their path to purchasing a Sleekfit 1.0.
+He notices that a majority of the customers who traveled this path to purchase began by opening the promotional email with a 10% discount offer.
+Next, they clicked the email link to the product summary page on the website and then launched the Sleekfit promotional video before making their purchase.